When You Need a Bigger Boat: The Best Ocean Fishing Boats

 Features on the Sea Hunt Gamefish include an insulated 250-gallon fishbox, cockpit and bow bolsters, side-entry doors and an optional battle station leaning post.

-Whalers always seem to pop up when talking about fishing boats.
+Whalers always seem to pop up when talking about the best offshore ocean fishing boats.
 And with good reason.
 They’re rugged, stable and reliable.

 The 270 Dauntless has an optional hardtop with rod holders.
 A top cover is one of my first requirements on any boat.
 That sun can get hot!

-In addition, under the aft seat and at the console front, there's storage for rods, buckets, cleaning products, gear and what-not.
+In addition, under the aft seat and at the console front, there's storage for rods, buckets, cleaning products, boat fenders, gear and what-not.